HubbeKing/selfhost-services/README.md

                 - see https://kube-vip.io/install_static
             - See https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/high-availability/
             - See https://github.com/kubernetes/kubeadm/blob/master/docs/ha-considerations.md
-        - `NAMESERVER` and `SEARCH` sets resolv.conf settings to apply to nodes
 4. (optional) Adjust kubeadm configuration in `init-scripts/kubeadm-configs`
     - `single.yaml` is used if CONTROL_PLANE_ENDPOINT is not set
     - `stacked-ha.yaml` is used if CONTROL_PLANE_ENDPOINT is set